 You should try to weave in your experience of university societies, any work experience you may have and answer questions concisely.
 Even if you don’t have any legal work experience, skills you picked up at university and through other internships are transferable and valued by law firms.
 You should also be prepared to declare what areas of law you are interested in and why you want to work for that particular firm.
 Most importantly, each answer should be well thought out and unique to the specific application.

 After a few rejection letters (there are 30,000 applicants for 5000 training contracts, after all), the next step in the application process is attending an assessment day and interviews.
 If you’ve made it this far, congratulations.

-Preparation for assessment days and interviews should involve bloomin’ loads of research on the firm and some watertight answers for competency based questions.
+Preparation for assessment days and interviews should involve plenty of research on the firm and some well-thought-through answers for competency-based questions.
 Practice using the STAR method (Situation, Task, Action, Result) and treat interview prep like exam revision.
 Practice, practice, practice again then practice some more!
-Again, don’t be afraid to make everything relate to your legal experience.
-We spoke to a recruiter and found out that they don’t collapse in shock when you mention experiences elsewhere, even in part-time jobs.
+Again, don’t be afraid to mention any non-law related work experience, as long as it is relevant to the question asked.
 It’s highly unlikely that anyone in the legal industry has worked anywhere else but a law firm, so don’t be afraid.
 Your experiences still show your competencies and ability to cope with tough situations.

 Types of assessments and interviews:

-- A face-to-face interview: Nope, a face-to-face doesn’t involve a staring contest with a recruitment partner.
-It usually takes the form of a pretty traditional interview with two or more interviews, including a profession (e.g. a qualified lawyer, member of a graduate recruitment team or a partner) and member of the HR team.
+- A face-to-face interview: usually takes the form of a pretty traditional interview with two or more interviewees, including a profession (e.g. a qualified lawyer, member of a graduate recruitment team or a partner) and member of the HR team.

 - A report writing task: this aims to test your written communication skills.